 More traffic flowing over the bridge means less space for other things

-Passing more traffic over the bridge means that there is less space for other important things that React Native may want to transfer at that time.
+Passing more traffic over the bridge means there is less space for other important things that React Native may want to transfer at that time.
 As a result, your application may become unresponsive to gestures or other interactions while you’re performing native calls.

 If you are seeing a degraded UI performance while executing certain native calls over the bridge or seeing substantial CPU consumption, you should take a closer look at what you are doing with the external libraries.
 It is very likely that there is more being transferred than it should be.

 When building a native module, it is tempting to proxy the call immediately to the native side and let it do the rest.
-However, there are cases such as invalid arguments, that end up causing an unnecessary round-trip over the bridge only to learn that we didn’t provide the correct set of arguments.
+However, there are cases like invalid arguments, that end up causing an unnecessary round-trip over the bridge only to learn that we didn’t provide the correct set of arguments.